owlmaps/timeline-data/README.md

 `latestpositions.json`

-Stores all "event" locations (ua/ru positions) with their meta data and *Point* geometries.
+Stores all "event" locations (ua/ru positions) with their meta data and *Point* geometries, incl. the latest frontline layer.

+`frontline.json`

+Stores all frontline layers since mid December (since we have backups).

-## scsripts
+## scripts

-`positions`
+`generate:positions`

 Downloads the latest map .kmz, filters all relevant features and converts their *Polygon* geometries to *Centroids* (*Points*).
+Also extracts the (latest) frontline layers.

+`generate:frontline_new`

+Tries do downloads the backup .kmz for the current day and updates todays frontline.

+`generate:frontline_rebuild`

+Used locally to rebuild the whole data file.

 ## Workflows

-`update`
+`update_positions`

-Workflow that runs the *positions* script on a scheduled basis (every 15minutes) and commits the generated .json file if there are any changes.
+Workflow that runs the `generate:positions` script on a scheduled basis (every 15minutes) and commits the generated .json file if there are any changes.

+`update_frontline`

+Workflow that runs the `generate:frontline_new` script on a scheduled basis (every hour) and commits the generated .json file if there are any changes.

-## TODO
+## Notes

-A similar approach is planned for the frontline data.
-Here we need an incremential approach as we initially need every .kmz since december.
+Still some date issues with filenames in the backup.